Hounslow Streetspace governance

-- Schemes identified by officers, elected members, direct from stakeholders or via borough wide consultation.
+- Schemes identified by officers, elected members, direct from stakeholders or from borough wide consultation.

 - Officers review proposals for compliance with statutory guidance, technical feasibility, potential impacts (including on those with protected characteristics under relevant Equalities Legislation) and cost.

-- Viable schemes discussed with Lead Members for Transport, Highways and Climate Emergency/Air Quality and determination made as to whether or not to proceed to trial.
+- Viable schemes discussed with Lead Members for Transport, Highways and Climate Emergency/Air Quality and decision made as to whether or not to proceed to trial.

 - Engagement with ward councillors.